Paris Gaels GAA: Early days

 The first official match of the club was a hurling fixture against Den Haag GAA, in May 1994 in La Courneuve, won by Paris.
-The players representing the Paris Gaels on that day were; Michael Maher, John O'Rourke, Enda Breen, Terry Devers, Peter Gavigan, Paul Carlile, Sonny Delaney, Hugh Liston, Tom Hillary & Liam Connolly.
 Buoyed by the success of the match against Den Haag, the Paris Gaels decided to go on the road.
 A club in Brussels had started, taking advantage of the growing number of Irish émigrés working in the EU institutions.
 In October 1994, at the British School of Paris, the Paris Gaels played Brussels GAA.
 It was also the first time that Paris played in their own jerseys.
-The match was a very tight affair, the half time the scores were level, but Brussels pulled away in the second half.
-The Paris team that lined out on that day were : Peadar Duignan, Johnny Hamill, Eddie Casey, John Ruane, Jim O'Mahoney, Peter Gavigan, Hugh Liston, Finoin Brown, Willie Fingleton and Padraig Fennessy.
-A bout of flu had kept Sonny Delaney, James Griffin and Michael O'Haodha out of action.
+The match was a tight affair, the half time the scores were level, but Brussels pulled away in the second half.

-The trip to Brussels was also a memorable occasion as for the first time, the Ladies Football team played in a friendly match, the team that lined out were : Peter Gavigan, Liza Power, James Griffin et Sylvie Flemming, Ann Donnelly, Bridgit O'Connor, Helen Galvin, Maureen MacSharry, Phyllis Harte, Ann McSweeney and Aisling Long.
+The trip to Brussels was also the first time that the club's Ladies Football team played in a friendly match.

-"Back in the early 90s, we hadn't the same kind of technology that exists today.
-There was no facebook, the internet was just being born and not many of us had a mobile phone either, but the one place where you could always meet Irish people was every Sunday at 11:30am for mass at the College des Irlandais, and it was there that the Paris Gaels GAA club was born."

-2010 – present
+2010 onwards

-At the start of the 2010s, the club went through significant changes.
+At the start of the 2010s, the club went through several changes.
 Up until 2009, most of the members and players had been Irish émigrés and students.
-However as Gaelic games, in particular Gaelic football became more and more popular in France, new clubs started to appear in towns and cities like Lyon, Clermont, Niort, Rennes, Bordeaux and Toulouse.
-The sport started to attract many new French players coming from sporting backgrounds such as soccer, rugby, basketball and Olympic handball.
-Paris was no exception, when in 2009 approximately 15 new French players enrolled playing in both the men's and ladies team.
+However as Gaelic games, in particular Gaelic football, became more popular in France, new clubs started to appear in towns and cities like Lyon, Clermont, Niort, Rennes, Bordeaux and Toulouse.
+The sport started to attract new French players and, in 2009, approximately 15 new French players enrolled in both the Paris Gaels men's and ladies teams.
 At present, the majority of Paris Gaels players and members are from France or outside Ireland, while maintaining a sizeable contingent of players born in Ireland or with Irish backgrounds.

-The club maintains a solid training schedule throughout the year, running weekly or biweekly training sessions in Gaelic football, hurling & camogie and handball at various locations around the city and suburbs of Paris.
+The club maintains a training schedule throughout the year, running weekly or biweekly training sessions in Gaelic football, hurling, camogie and handball at various locations around the city and suburbs of Paris.